- Nearly 1 billion people have insufficient Vitamin D levels – causing comprised health

 Knowing we are not all fortunate enough to live in year-round sunny climates, nor get adequate time outdoors due to mostly indoor work during the day, then we have to rely on supplementation to fill the Vitamin D gap.

-Look to pick up a Vitamin D3 supplement from a reputable company, and aim to take 4,000 to 5,000 IU’s worth a day.
+Look to pick up a Vitamin D3 supplement from a reputable company, and aim to take 4,000 to 5,000 IU’s worth a day during the seasons with minimal sunshine.
 Unlike the other fat-soluble vitamins, A, E and K, the sunshine vitamin is absorbed well without food, so it can be taken alone or alongside food.
 I strongly recommend taking it in the morning, as Vitamin D temporarily pauses the production of melatonin, the sleep hormone and therefore could disrupt sleep if taken too late.